natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|BAe Swingfire}}

 Slightly to the right of commander cupola, there is the main ATGM camera optic.
-Because of how the camera is placed, the Striker cannot fire to the left past the cupola or depress the camera to fire downwards as easily as the Swingfire, which may at times result in the Striker being unable to find suitable hull-down positions; even suitable positions will partially reveal the vehicle or result in 'blind spots' where the optics simply do not have the ability to aim.
+The missiles will never ever go beyond angles at which this camera can look.
+Because of how the camera is placed, the Striker cannot fire to the left past the cupola or depress the camera to fire downwards as easily as the Swingfire, which may at times result in the Striker being unable to find suitable hull-down positions; even suitable positions will often partially reveal the vehicle or result in 'blind spots' where the optics simply do not have the ability to aim.

+The missiles are controlled by the cable and the camera cannot guide multiple missiles even though the launcher has 5 missiles readily available without any internal reload.
+Rapid fire without waiting for the missile to at least get on target is not recommended.

+When firing the missiles at medium ranges, it's important to keep in mind the same 'swing' in the missile as the Swingfire - since when they're fired at an upwards angle, the missile will later correct its trajectory downwards and fly wherever the sniper scope was pointed, regardless of Line Of Sight.
+Due to this, some of the depression and camera placing issues can be compensated by artillery style indirect fire and by manually picked launch angles at close to medium ranges.

+By simply pointing the circle directly on enemy tank in third person view, firing, and patiently waiting until missile leaves LOS of the carrier, Striker operator can launch missile effectively anywhere within 45 degrees in front of the hull, even if the target is behind a wall and is not visible, as long as the missile does not hit the ground during the launch itself and sniper scope can be pointed there (through the obstacle).
+This means, that the Striker does not have to even reveal itself at all as long as the cover allows for this method of attack.
+As a side effect, until LOS to the missile is restored it will remain uncontrollable and will just fly where it was told to, so enemy should not be able to find good cover, and preferrably should not be able to leave, or attack will become pointless.
+Additionally, dead tanks produce perfect cover against "blind" Swingfire, so even a good trap spot can become unusable after a certain amount of people fall for it, especially if enemy is capable of pushing dead tanks and understands what is going on.

+Sometimes the missiles glitch and instead of going towards the target they suddenly spike upwards at about 95 m mark upon losing control.
+The reason for this is not known, but it is more likely to happen if carrier's current cover is extremely tall, or the ingame ping is unstable.

-Nevertheless, some of this depression and placing issues can be compensated when using the third-person view to manually pick launch angle and to guide shots at close to medium ranges.
-Reverse gearbox and stabiliser allows the Striker to respond to enemy waves coming from one side by presenting it's right side and attacking while driving along the cover to avoid enemy shots at the same time, but it will only work at medium to long ranges.
+If direct combat is unavoidable, reverse gearbox and stabiliser allows the Striker to respond to enemy waves coming from one side by presenting it's right side and attacking while driving along the cover to avoid enemy shots at the same time, but it will only work at medium to long ranges as the missiles start to fly in less than optimal ways when their carrier is not stationary (despite having a stabilizer) and may hit the ground.

-The launcher has a dead zone of 95 m over even terrain, therefore it is necessary to pay attention not only to hills themselves, but rocks and backward inclines next to them.
-The only way to fight at close range is to angle striker downwards, as otherwise the missiles will be unable to correct themselves in time.
-For ease of understanding, refer to these screenshots:
+In one on one combat at close range the launcher can overwhelm most tanks by firing at them every few seconds.
+The advantage decreases with more and more tanks entering the fight.
+The launcher has a hard dead zone of 50 m over even terrain and soft dead zone of around 70 m, therefore it is necessary to pay attention not only to hills themselves, but rocks and backward inclines next to them. if the enemy is closer than 70 m, it's suggested to aim not at the tanks themselves, but rather at the ground between {{PAGENAME}} and them, or to angle the hull downwards on a slope beforehand (so that target is "above" the carrier), as otherwise the missiles will be unable to correct themselves in time.
+40 m shot on even elevation is only possible if the missile is fired sideways and even then the hit is not guaranteed.

+Detailed examples of {{PAGENAME}} attacking what is generally considered a difficult target and still doing well:
 <gallery mode="packed-overlay" heights="200">
-File:Striker deadzone control bad.jpg| Striker stands on flat ground, missile cannot correct itself in time File:Striker deadzone control okay.jpg| Striker angled itself downward on a slope nearby, the launcher is exposed, but the shot is now possible and the hull is still hidden
-File:Striker deadzone - close range emergency shot.jpg| Striker got caught off guard, but crashed into tower foundation and the shot is now possible
+File:Striker 50 m shot.jpg| If enemy is too close, aim in between of the carrier and the target.
+Works even if there is a giant wall between the two.
+File:Striker 450 m indirect shot.jpg| There is no need to expose the carrier at medium range - stay out of sight and fire at any sniper that doesn't pay attention, move closer when it's safe.
+File:Striker 250 m indirect shot.jpg| Missiles lose control when Striker is hidden, but as long as you park properly, the only thing that matters is that you have cover and the enemy doesn't.
 </gallery>

-When firing these at medium ranges, it's important to keep in mind the same 'swing' in the missile as the Swingfire - since when they're fired at an upwards angle, the missile will later correct its trajectory downwards.

-The missiles will generally fail to turn horizontally until 150 m mark.
+The missiles will generally turn well on launch within the default 45 degree launch zone.
+Outside that zone, they will require about 150 m or more before they can get on target.
 The more the missile speeds up, the higher is the likelihood of overshooting in a sharp turn.
-Where necessary, turn the carrier around or smooth the missile's trajectory by gently guiding it from its initial firing angle to ensure it doesn't hit any obstacles on the way to its target.
+Where necessary, turn the carrier around to ensure that the Swingfire doesn't hit any obstacles on the way to its target.

-Since missiles are launched upwards, the semi-automatic guidance system expects targets to be at least 160 m away, so if the enemy is closer than that, it's suggested to aim not at the tanks themselves, but at the ground between {{PAGENAME}} and them.
-Missiles will still tend to overshoot the target until 300 m range.

 '''Reloading the Swingfires'''